upgradingdave/camunda-8-jdbc-connector/README.md

 Instead of returning results as a List, this option returns them as a Map.
 The trick here is to define which column to use as the Map Key.
 In this example, we define the `Map Key Column Name` as `EMAIL`.
 This way, the results are indexed using the value from the `USERS.EMAIL` column.

+> :warning: **Heads Up!** The case of the `Map Key Column Name` must match exactly with the case of the column name found in the query results.
+For example, in H2 databases, column names in results are uppercase.
+However, other databases might return column names as lowercase.

 ![SELECT Map](images/SELECTMap.png)

 Here's the result, notice that the results of the query are indexed by email: